dinoherlambang/dh_steganography_detector/README.md

 # Steganography Educational Tool

 This repository provides a Python tool to learn about steganography, specifically using the Least Significant Bit (LSB) technique.
-It demonstrates embedding, extracting, and detecting hidden data or a code within images.
+It demonstrates embedding, extracting, and detecting hidden data or a code within an image.

 ## Features